Calnev Pipeline

 The Calnev Pipeline is a 550 mi long buried refined oil products pipeline in the United States, owned by Kinder Morgan Energy Partners.
 The pipeline consists of two parallel lines, the larger, has a diameter of 14 in and the smaller one has a diameter of 8 in.
-The lines carry gasoline, jet fuel, and diesel fuel from Los Angeles, California refineries as far as Nellis Air Force Base south of North Las Vegas, Nevada.
+The lines carry gasoline, jet fuel, and diesel fuel from Los Angeles, California, refineries as far as Nellis Air Force Base south of North Las Vegas, Nevada.
 It carries approximately 128000 oilbbl/d.
-Jet fuel from the pipeline is also delivered to the McCarran International Airport tank farm in Paradise.
+Jet fuel from the pipeline is also delivered to the Harry Reid International Airport tank farm in Paradise.
 Additional terminal facilities are located in Barstow, California.

 The line was the sole source for the products it delivers to Las Vegas until the Unev pipeline began operating in 2012.
 UNEV provides access to refined oil products from Utah.

 Accidents and incidents

 On December 22, 1980, the pipeline carrying jet fuel ruptured in the Las Vegas Valley, near Tropicana Avenue, spilling fuel for 2 hours.
 Later, the fuel ignited, forcing road closures.
 One firefighter was overcome by fumes.
 Between 50000 and 100000 USgal of jet fuel were spilled.
 Prior construction in the area was suspected of damaging the pipeline.

-On May 25, 1989, The San Bernardino train disaster: The Calnev Pipeline ruptured in a San Bernardino, California neighborhood, due to damage from the cleanup of a train derailment, that occurred thirteen days earlier.
-The resulting gasoline fire killed two people, destroyed eleven homes, and twenty-one cars.
+On May 14, 1989, a Southern Pacific Railroad train derailed in San Bernardino, California, directly over the pipeline.
+Later that same month On May 25, 1989, The Calnev Pipeline ruptured in the same location, causing a fire that killed two people.
+The definitive causse of the pipeline rupture is not known as the pipeline was in the process of being dug up to be visually inspected after the train derailment.
+The National Transportation Safety Board theorizes that the pipeline was somehow damaged from the cleanup of the train derailment, that occurred thirteen days earlier.